abhi12mohan/Arduino-Mini-Projects/README.md

 ## Overview
 ### 1. Bop-It Game - A unique take on the classic "Bop-It" toy.
 The player must complete one of the following actions within the provided time interval: "Bop" (press a button), shout, tilt, or spin.
-Each correct successive completion of a task corresponds to another point to the player's score.
+Each correct successive completion of a task corresponds to another point towards the player's total score.
 The player continues the game until they incorrectly complete the presented action or run out of time.
-The player's score is then sent and stored to a database, from which the player can see their current best score, in addition to their current standing in relation to other "Bop-It" players.
+The player's score is then sent and stored to a database, from which the player can see their current best score, in addition to their current standing in relation to the best scores of other "Bop-It" players.

 Link to demonstration: https://www.youtube.com/watch?v=l-Du1DKhX9U&ab_channel=AbhishekMohan

 ### 2. Clapper Signal - A simple tool that changes a setting with a double-clap.
-In this example, the system essentially detects for a "double-clap" (2 consecutive claps) within a span of 0.75 seconds.
+In this example, the system essentially detects for a "double-clap" (2 consecutive claps) within a specified span of 0.75 seconds.
 If such a signal is detected, the system's screen changes color.
 However if there is a continuous sound signal (time span does not matter), the signal will not be confirmed and the screen's color will not be changed.
 This can then be extended to other embedded systems in which the user wants to change a particular setting by simply clapping.

 Link to demonstration: https://www.youtube.com/watch?v=SnWF85daGQ4&ab_channel=AbhishekMohan